 Learn demonstrated ways to implement BBA business fundamentals in a healthcare context through courses focused on financial management among healthcare providers, patient services, and the legal and regulatory environments of the healthcare industry.

-Bachelor of Applied Arts and Sciences in Healthcare Leadership
+Bachelor of Applied Arts and Sciences in Industrial Technology with a concentration in Healthcare Leadership (BAAS-IT Healthcare Leadership)

 In this program, you’ll learn proven strategies for complex problem-solving, project management and forecasting, and overcoming common limitations in the workplace regarding budget, time, and resources that every healthcare leader needs to know.